rickpeters/what-to-show/README.md

 * use buttons to change what is displayed
 * on bootit should have predictable behaviour and show a nice display

+I started out with problems because the button shim has bad connections when not soldered :-( See resources to find out the five pins that need to be soldered

 ## TDD

 What framework to use?